Outlined below are the program offerings that Encounter the Heart offers. Each program can be tailored to suit local needs.

 - Look at the strengths of varying types of retreat; the twilight retreat, the street retreat, the theme retreat and more

 - Examine best practice in the retreat setting

 - Introduce participants to the key elements that make up a effective school retreat; ritual and symbol, ice-breakers, story sharing, witness, silence and meditation, group work and more

 - Provide participants with access to key resources for the retreat setting

 - Invite the sharing of participant wisdom and experience

-Dates: the Retreat Master Class will be offered three times during 2023.
+Dates: the Retreat Master Class will be offered two times during 2024.
 Each offering is a two day Professional Development experience to allow time for the skills and insights to go to greater depth.

 The dates are;

 EH2 Service Learning: Master Class

 The Service Learning Master Class is a two day Professional Development opportunity aimed at upskilling professionals in the school setting to more effectively engage with Service Learning.
 Please see the Encounter the Heart Calendar for the dates of these programs in 2024.
 This Professional Development opportunity will: